palit-dev/Beyond-Retrieval/README.md

 ### Evaluation

-Scripts to evaluate model perfomance.
+The directory contains scripts to evaluate model perfomance of the Reference Paper Topic Classifier as an independent or as part of the pipeline.
 For more details, visit [Evaluation](Evaluation).

+### PDF Extractor

+The [script](pdf_extractor.py) used to extract the content from the Reference Paper PDF Files.